Tanveer2719/Artificial-Intelligence-Sessional-CSE-318/Offline 4/README.md

 ```

 ## Result
-After 20 iterations of the random splitting of the data, training and testing of the data, the results are provided in the results folder.
+After 20 iterations of the random splitting of the data, training and testing of the data, the results are provided in the results.html.